moinak878/iOS-basic-projects/README.md

 * Create an app with behaviour and functionality.
 * Create links between the Interface Builder files and code using IBActions and IBOutlets.
-* * Learn to use comments to annotate code.
 * Understand and use Swift constants and variables.
 * Understand and use collection types such as Swift arrays.
 * Test and debug your app with the Xcode console.